Winning House Team

-Read Write Inc (RWI) is a phonics complete literacy programme which helps all children learn to read fluently and at speed so they can focus on developing their skills in comprehension, vocabulary and spelling.
+Read Write Inc (RWI) is a systematic, synthetic phonics programme which helps all children learn to read fluently and at speed so they can focus on developing their skills in comprehension, vocabulary and spelling.
 The programme is designed for children aged 4-7.

 RWI was developed by Ruth Miskin and more information on this can be found at:

 All children are assessed on a half termly basis by trained RWI teachers.
 From these assessments the children are grouped into stages, where they work with peers on the same stage.

 The children will work in pairs so that they: